 This detailed Heat Your Home Safely Guide, produced by the National Association of Chimney Sweeps, offers advice and guidance on how to heat your home safely using an open fire.

-For more information check out the websites and PDF document below:
+For more information and to find a professional chimney sweep, check out the websites and PDF document below:

 - Keep portable heaters away from curtains and furniture and never use them for drying clothes.

 - Do not sit too close to the heater – remember stop, drop and roll if your clothes catch fire.